openenclave/openenclave/posix/devices/README.md

 This directory contains device implementations, such as file systems and socket layers.
-These devices are managed by [**liboeposix**](..), which is responsible for routing client requests to the appropriate device.
+These devices are managed by [**liboeposix**](..), which routes each client request to a target device.

 Each device is packaged as a static library.
 To use a device, the enclave application links the library and loads it by calling a load function.
 This